nicholaswmin/fsm/README.md

 The 2nd argument can take any existing `Object` & transform it into an FSM.

-This is a feature which allows sublcasses to behave like FSM's without requiring them to inherit again;
+This feature allows classes/objects to behave like FSM's, even if they are already subclassing something else.
-which is not possible anyway since JavaScript has no support for multiple inheritance.

 > example: A class behaving as both an `EventEmitter` & an `FSM`: